tufailaafc/visionpipe/README.md

 ## model-deploy (Not yet implemented)
 This will handle deploying the already trained models to wherever we need them.

-## model-training (Not yet implemented)
+## model-training (Not fully implemented)
-This will handle the training and evaluation of the models
+This will handle the training and evaluation of the models.

+What it requires:
+    A path to the model.
+    A path to the dataset.
+Specfically the .yaml file.
+    A project name. this will be the top level folder.
+    A run name.
+This will be for the specific run in the project.
+It will save the run and the models in the model folder.
+This will also have all of the validation metrics.

+### Setup for GPU support REQUIRED!!!
+Follow this guide for setting up gpu access https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html

+This will allow the container access to the gpu.

 ## pig-sorting-api(Not fully implemented)
 This is our primairy backend for our services and will handle routing between all of the different modules.